framework-one/framework-one.github.io/source/documentation/cfml-and-clojure.markdown

     Application.cfc MyApplication.cfc index.cfm views
     .gitignore LICENSE README.md doc resources target
-    project.clj src test
+    boot.properties build.boot project.clj src test

 The files shown in the first line are for FW/1.
 You might later add a `controllers` folder and a `model` folder if you write any of those pieces in CFML.

 The files shown in the second line are generated by **Leiningen** and you can pretty much ignore them.
 You'll see that by